awfulwoman/awfulwoman/README.md

 # Charlie O'Hara / @whalecoiner

-Ex frontend developer, now (allegedly) a platform engineer at a Big Company but let's face it, I spend most of my time updating spreadsheets and powerpoint presentations.
+Ex frontend developer, now (allegedly) a platform engineer at a Big Company but let's face it, I spend most of my work day updating spreadsheets and fiddling with presentations.

 I'm a sucker for Home Automation and Self-Hosting.
 Take a look at my [Home](https://github.com/whalecoiner/home) to see how I manage it all.